Hepta-VII/Thesis_WardvanGerwen/README.md

 ### Basic architecture

 The transactions are simulated between parties in one payment channel.
+The payment channel has a capacity of 15.000.000 and each transaction is for 10.000 sats.

 | Transactions | Average tps             | Avg latency (seconds) |
 |------------|-------------------------|-----------------------|
 | 100        |                     68  | 0,8                   |